-41.7 Employee Status Reports
+41.76 Employee Status Reports

 Each month, the Employer will provide the Union a list of all employees in the bargaining units.
-The electronic list will be sent to WFSE headquarters no later than the 12^{th} of the month following the payroll period from which it was deducted.
+The electronic list will be sent to WFSE headquarters no later than the 12th of the month following the payroll period from which it was deducted.

 - A. The Employer will report:

 - 1. Employee name;

 - 2. Permanent address;

 - 3. Work telephone number, if available;

 - 4. Job classification code and job title;

 - 5. Unique employee system identification number;

 - 6. Position number, if available;

 - 7. Employer code;

 - 8. Home department name, if available;

 - 9. Employee type;

 - 10. Seniority date;

 - 11. Employment date;

 - 12. Job percent of full;

-- 13. Total salary from which union dues/fees are calculated; - 14.
-Salary range and step; - 15.
-Union deduction code(s), if available, and amount(s); - 16.
-Work county code and name, if available; - 17.
-Bargaining unit code; and - 18.
-Whether an employee has been appointed to, separated from, or moved out of the bargaining units, and the effective date of such action. - 19.
-Overtime-exempt or overtime-eligible status. - B. The Union will maintain the confidentiality of all employees' permanent, home and/or mailing addresses.
+- 13. Total salary from which union dues/fees are calculated;

+- 14. Salary range and step;

+- 15. Union deduction code(s), if available, and amount(s);

+- 16. Work county code and name, if available;

+- 17. Bargaining unit code; and

+- 18. Whether an employee has been appointed to, separated from, or moved out of the bargaining units, and the effective date of such action.

+- 19. Overtime-exempt or overtime-eligible status. - B. The Union will maintain the confidentiality of all employees' permanent, home and/or mailing addresses.

-41.8 Indemnification
+41.87 Indemnification

-The Employer will be held harmless by the Union and employees for compliance with this Article.
-Any issues related to the deduction of dues and fees and any issues related to Employee Status Reports, including reimbursement for any legal fees or expenses incurred in connection with such action.
-The Union will indemnify the Employer for any violations of employee privacy committed by the Union pursuant to this Article.
+The Union agrees to indemnify and hold the Employer harmless from all claims, demands, suits or other forms of liability that arise against the Employer for or on account of will be held harmless by the Union and employees for compliance with this Article, any-issues related to the deduction of dues and fees; and any issues related to Employee Status Reports, including reimbursement for any legal fees or expenses incurred in connection with such action.
+The Union will indemnify the Employer for any violation of employee privacy committed by the Union pursuant to this Article.

-CLASSIFICATION
+ARTICLE 42 CLASSIFICATION